nwchemgit/nwchem-wiki/TCE.md

 coefficients.
 If the phase changes, the amplitudes will no longer be a useful guess and may lead to nonsense results.
-Expert users may be able to use restart when the geometry varies using careful choices in the SCF input by using the "rotate" and "lock" options but this use of restart is not supported.
+Expert users may be able to use restart when the geometry varies using careful choices in the SCF input by using the `rotate` and `lock` options but this use of restart is not supported.

 If SF encounters a failure during restart I/O, the job will fail.
 The